 Associate’s Degree in Accounting

-Read about associate’s degrees in accounting and related entry-level accounting jobs you can perform once you’ve earned your two-year degree.
+Read about associate’s degrees in accounting and the related entry-level accounting jobs you can perform once you’ve earned your two-year degree.

 Getting an associate’s degree in accounting is one of the fastest routes you can take to an accounting career.
 Accounting associate degree programs allow you to bypass the traditional bachelor degree, and instead take 1-2 years of courses that will give you a solid base in career-specific accounting skills, including basic accounting, cost accounting, taxation, financial statement analysis and payroll accounting.

 Another key component of many programs is the accounting technology classes.
-As accounting firms and accountants use more and more sophisticated accounting computer programs, associate in accounting programs have modified their curricula to fit the trend.
+As accounting firms and accountants use more and more sophisticated accounting computer programs, associate’s in accounting degree programs have modified their curricula to fit the trend.

 What Can You Do with an Associate’s Degree in Accounting?